shobhit418/Magic-Notes/README.md

 ## Functionality

-This web application function is  similar to Google's Keep Notes, providing the functionality to add more notes .
+This web application function is a similar to Google's Keep Notes, providing the functionality to add more notes .

 ![image](https://user-images.githubusercontent.com/58097612/194623061-3eed749b-48b7-41f2-bade-b4a9c7d9acda.png)